 The Kolob Canyons are 50 miles north of the main park entrance.
 Parallel box canyons form stunning, 2,000-foot cliff walls which make the area a favorite among photographers.
 Located at a higher elevation, temperatures stay up to 10 degrees cooler than southern Zion.

-If you want to experience one of the most popular parks in America without standing in line, Kolob Canyon is the best place to visit.
+If you want to experience one of the most popular National Parks in America without standing in line, Kolob Canyon is the best place to visit.
 In this article, we’re going to cover how to get there, things to do, and tips for spending the night.

 - Read our related article: Camping in and around Zion National Park